ctnava/rxtechnotes/ref/technician_career.md

 - **CE Requirements**: 20 hours every 2 years, including **1 hour in cultural competency**
 - **Renewals**: Notices mailed 90 days before expiration; licenses are canceled if not renewed within 90 days post-expiration
 - **License Portability**: California has **no reciprocity**; technicians moving to other states must reapply there.
 Returning to CA may require full reapplication if the license was canceled

+> ✅ Good Key Words for Your Resume: `Dependable, Detail Oriented, Trustworthy`

 ## 🚀 Career Advancement